2008 Chinese milk scandal: Censorship

 During the scandal, China's media was ordered to tone down coverage of the unfolding scandal to prevent unrest.
 News editors were told to adhere to the official copy provided by China's state news agency, Xinhua News Agency, and to emphasize other news instead.
 China Central Television shifted its reporting emphasis to the launch of Shenzhou VII, with the announcement of the AQSIQ test results relegated to the final item on the CCTV evening news.
 As a result of media suppression, Chinese consumers were ill-informed about the extent of global recalls.
 According to Chinese journalists, discussion of the causes of the crisis, government responsibility, questions about government complicity with dairy companies, was forbidden.

 On 2 January, a website created by individuals protesting against Sanlu was also blocked by the authorities.
 A group of parents whose children were rendered ill by melamine-contaminated milk held a news conference to draw attention to the plight of their sick children; five were allegedly detained by police and taken to a labour camp outside Beijing.
 They were released a day later.

-In 2012, Jiang Weisuo, a 44-year-old general manager of a dairy products plant in Shanxi province, was rumoured to have been murdered in Xi'an city.
+In 2012, Jiang Weisuo, a 44-year-old general manager of a dairy products plant in Shaanxi province, was rumoured to have been murdered in Xi'an city.
 It was Jiang who had first alerted authorities to the scandal.
 According to the Xi'an Evening News, Jiang died in hospital on 12 November from knife wounds inflicted by his wife, Yang Ping, but the purported murder by his wife was subsequently reported to be incorrect.